Shogan/kubernetes-the-hard-way-on-aws/docs/04-certificate-authority.md

 cfssl version
 ```

+You can also opt to install the pre-built binaries.
+See more information about his in [Prerequisites](01-prerequisites.md)

 ## Certificate Authority

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.